mathur-14/tag-security/assessments/projects/chaos-mesh/self-assessment.md

 #### Security Tests
 - **Control**: Integration tests and testing on test environment with changes.
 - **Data**: Code and dependencies.
-- **Threats**: vulnurabilities, wrong test cases, less coverage leading to unexpected results.
+- **Threats**: vulnerabilities, wrong test cases, less coverage leading to unexpected results.

 ### Threat Scenarios
 Chaos Mesh is designed to be used in a Kubernetes environment, and it provides various types of fault simulations.
 Therefore, potential threats could include: